projecttoyger/securityrules/README.md

 A flexible and extensible security rules engine for Go applications.

 ## Features
-- Define and evaluate security rules
+- Resource and action-based matching
-- Support for complex conditions
+- Support for different rule types (Kubernetes, Network, Resource, Custom)
-- Context-based evaluation
-- Default deny policy
+- Severity levels (Critical, High, Medium, Low)
-- Thread-safe operations
+- Structured conditions with custom operations
+- Metadata support for additional context
+- JSON marshaling/unmarshaling support

+## Rule Type
+The Rule type represents a security policy rule that can be used to control access to resources.
+It provides a flexible and extensible way to define security policies with various conditions and metadata.

 ## Installation